-This is a pattern with a difference.
+This is a pattern, by Genniewren Designs, with a difference.
 There are no printable pattern pieces.
 You make the pattern pieces from cutting up plastic canvas sheets and circles following measurements in a chart.
 The chart includes accurate measurements for 9 different popular doll sizes up to 12.25" head circumference, and the pattern includes full instructions for measuring your doll to create additional size hats if required.

 So what is a boater?
 A boater is a hard straw hat with a flat top and a medium sized hard brim.
 It is made from braided straw.
 For real boater hats, the hard structure of the hat is achieved by varnishing the hat after it is steamed into shape.
 The hat you will make from this tutorial doesn’t need to be varnished to achieve its solid construction, as it is made by embroidering with raffia yarn or ribbon on a plastic canvas structure.